YottaDB/YDBDoc/MessageRecovery/errors.rst

 BUFOWNERSTUCK
 ---------------

-BUFOWNERSTUCK, PID xxxx waiting for PID yyyy to finish disk read of block zzzz.
-Been waiting for aaaa minutes.
+BUFOWNERSTUCK, Pid xxxx waiting for Pid yyyy to finish disk-read of block zzzz aaaa.
+Been waiting for bbbb minutes.  read_in_progress=cccc : rip_latch = dddd.

 Run Time Warning: Poor response time from the I/O subsystem could cause this error, or if the process performing the disk-read was suspended.